 You might not think much about how your air conditioner works, but it requires refrigerant to keep your house cold.
 This refrigerant is controlled by environmental regulation, as it contains chemicals.

 Based on when your air conditioner was added to your home, it may use R-22, R-410A or R-32 refrigerant.
-We’ll discuss the differences and which air conditioner refrigerants are being phased out in Milwaukee, in addition to how these phaseouts affect you.
+We’ll discuss the differences and which air conditioner refrigerants are being phased out in West Allis & Milwaukee area, in addition to how these phaseouts affect you.

 What’s R-22 and Why Is It Phased Out?